-The thyroid gland is located in the front of the neck, below the larynx (voice box).
-The small, two-inch gland consists of two lobes, one on each side of the windpipe, connected by tissue called the isthmus.
+The thyroid gland is located in the front of your child’s neck, below the larynx (voice box).
+The small, two-inch gland consists of two lobes, one on each side of your child’s windpipe, connected by tissue called the isthmus.

-The thyroid needs iodine to produce thyroid hormones.
-The follicular cells of the thyroid have channels or pores to actively absorb iodine for making thyroid hormone.
-The majority of iodine comes from our diet, both processed foods and iodinated salt.
+Your child’s thyroid needs iodine to produce thyroid hormones.
+The follicular cells of the thyroid have channels — or pores — to actively absorb iodine and to make thyroid hormone.
+The majority of iodine used to create thyroid hormone comes from your child’s diet of processed foods and iodinated salt.

-The calcitonin hormone works together with the parathyroid hormone (a protein hormone secreted by cells in the parathyroid glands) to regulate calcium levels in the body.
+The calcitonin hormone — from the parafollicular cells in the thyroid — works with the parathyroid hormone (a protein hormone secreted by cells in the parathyroid glands) to regulate calcium levels in your child’s body.

 During pregnancy, thyroid hormone is critical for normal brain development of the baby.